 Our mission compels our support of dozens of community organizations and events designed to improve the quality of life in our region and to devote significant resources to broad community initiatives that are improving the health of the population at large.

 value to a member of the community.

-As a not-for-profit organization established by forward-looking community leaders nearly 70 years ago, we believe we have a fundamental obligation to improve the region’s overall health.
+As a not-for-profit organization established by forward-looking community leaders 70 years ago, we believe we have a fundamental obligation to improve the region’s overall health.

 Our efforts are expressed in many different ways, but perhaps most notably through the work of our community health resources department.

 The department’s efforts include Tidelands Community Care Network and its leadership in a variety of proactive health-focused programs and initiatives.

 Established in 2012, Tidelands Community Care Network is public-private collaborative of more than two dozen area organizations working together to improve health care access for the uninsured and the underinsured.
 Since inception, it has helped thousands of people benefit from access to primary and specialty care providers, behavioral health visits and medication prescriptions.

 Tidelands Works partners with a business to

 Other efforts involving the community health resources department include the “Positive Parenting Program,” a partnership of four community organizations that focuses on meeting the needs of families in Georgetown County, and the “Healthy People, Healthy Carolinas” initiative, which seeks to promote behavior changes that address chronic issues such as unhealthy weight, diabetes and heart disease by increasing physical activity and nutrition.
 Both programs are generously funded by The Duke Endowment.